XMAMan/SoundEngine/readme.md

 Create with the editor (MusicMachine-Project) a .music-file.
 Use the SoundGenerator-class to load this file and play sounds in your game.
 Example for usage is in the SoundEngineTest-Project.

-For the developer-documentation is shown here: [developer-documentation](./Documentation/documentation.md)
+The developer-documentation is shown here: [developer-documentation](./Documentation/documentation.md)

 License
 -------